How To: IELTS Band 7+ On A Budget

 Q: When was the last time you visited a fancy restaurant?
 What what is like?
 What did you do there and who were you with?

-Possible A (assuming you have never been to a fancy restaurant): “I have never been to a fancy restaurant, but if I can imagine I have, I’d say I went to XYZ restaurant with my friend, Joan, two weeks ago.
+Possible A (assuming you have never been to a fancy restaurant): “I have never visited a fancy restaurant before, but if I can imagine I have, I’d say, I went to XYZ restaurant with my friend, Joan, two weeks ago.
 It was a 5-star restaurant situated…”

 • Maintain eye contact and a relaxed facial expression.
 A smile helps.